Call Us +1-555-555-555

 At St. Columbkille, you are always welcome!
 If you are visiting for the first time, please check our schedule for weekly Mass Times and Confessions.
 We would love to see you there!

-Easter joy is coming, never forget the Lord Jesus is with us, always!
+Never forget, the Lord is with us, always!
+Peace in Christ.

 Contact Us